< Motivation for drawing ability

 It was known that these neurons fire when we perform an action, but it came as a surprise that the same cells also fired when we only saw that action being performed.
 The new study went a step further by showing that such a system operates differently depending on what you are physically expert at doing.5

 Does this mean we can devise ways to teach drawing without actually drawing?
 Maybe.
-When we really look at something while imagining how to draw it, we are learning to draw.
+When we really look at something while imagining how to draw it, we are already learning to draw.
 This may be a good way to help children prepare to draw.
 They can do this imaginary drawing at times it would be socially unacceptable to be drawing, as at a concert, or while listening to a boring lecture in another class.
 Because of their richly developed imaginations, creative people are seldom bored for long.

 ENDING RITUALS